raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Object Type

-All types that have the built-in object base type in its inheritance tree MAY use the following facets in their type declarations:
+All types that have the built-in object base type in their inheritance tree MAY use the following facets in their type declarations:

 | Facet  | Description |
 |:----------|:----------|